Aguadilla Barracks |

 (1940 - present), near Salinas

-A PR National Guard training camp and range.
+A PR National Guard training center and bombing range.
 Originally named Camp Salinas until 1975.
-The Puerto Rico National Guard Museum is located here.
+Collazo Air Field is also located here.
+The Puerto Rico National Guard Museum is located on post.

 (unknown dates), near Salinas